 It was Shatner’s Kirk, with all his magnificent flaws and vanities, however, who made Star Trek more than just another canceled ’60s sci-fi series.
 He saved the show from its own appalling virtuousness – or, to put it more pretentiously, he was the Dionysian bass line to Roddenberry’s Apollonian synth music.
 (By the same token, Cmdr.
 Data’s quest to become human on Next Generation is comic, since his colleagues seem to aspire to be androids.)

 In fact – and I think I can say this with no fear of insulting Jim Carrey, himself a helpless Shatner fanatic, who does him doing Kirk even better than Shatner – Bill is simply the greatest actor that Canada has ever produced.
-He was (and is) an outrageous ham, applying the “skills” he developed performing in Canada’s Shakespearean theatre (“I combine English technique with American virility”) as indiscriminately to Star Trek scripts as LBJ did Agent Orange to the jungles of Southeast Asia, bafflingly stressing words and syllables that mere mortals might think had no importance, pausing.
-Painfully.
-In.
-The.
-Middle.
-Of.
-Sentences.
-Whilerushingheadlongovertheirconclusions.
-But there is something oddly powerful about many of his performances.
-Even something believable and human, especially in the slightly camp context of a series like Star Trek.
+Although he was (and is) an outrageous ham, applying the “skills” he developed performing in Canada’s Shakespearean theatre (“I combine English technique with American virility”) as indiscriminately to Star Trek scripts as LBJ did Agent Orange to the jungles of Southeast Asia, bafflingly stressing words and syllables that mere mortals might think had no importance, pausing painfully in the middle of sentences while rushing headlong over their conclusions, there is something oddly powerful about many of his performances.
+Something believable and human, especially in the slightly camp context of a series like Star Trek.
 Even Shatner’s vanity is sympathetic.
-The tasteful, restrained, mannered – and, let’s face it, bourgeois – seriousness of Picard and Voyager’s Captain Janeway (Kate Mulgrew) seems rather more ridiculous by comparison.
+The tasteful, restrained, mannered – and, let’s face it, bourgeois – seriousness of Picard and Voyager’s Capt.
+Janeway (Kate Mulgrew) seems faintly ridiculous by comparison.

 Jim Kirk, as I say, was clearly a Republican, while the Federation itself was clearly Democratic.
 The arrangement appeared to reflect that of a Republican White House and a Democratic Congress, the favoured mechanism of Cold War consensus.
 Fortunately for the story lines, this meant that Kirk was constantly breaking the Federation’s Prime Directive, which forbade interference in alien cultures.
 Currently, we see Adm.
 George W. Bush, with his apparent disdain for the Prime Directive and also the Federation (United Nations) itself, in orbit around planet Iraq, preparing to beam down a heavily armed away team.
 Bush probably thinks himself more Kirk than Picard, but he’s mistaken: He simply doesn’t have the same pathos.
 Or the twinkly eyes.